malikammara/nexus-trade-track/README.md

-# PMEX CS Team Performance Tracker
+# CS Falcons Performance Tracker

-A comprehensive web application for PMEX brokerage CS team to track client performance, NOTs (Number of Trades), and team targets.
+A comprehensive web application for CS Falcons team to track client performance, NOTs (Number of Trades), and team targets.

 ## Features